coderms1/py_concepts/README.md

 #### 🚀 **Remarks**

 *This repo is my ongoing sandbox for learning, teaching, & exploring Python concepts one mini script at a time.
-Feel free to fork, test, or roast my code 😎 I am, afterall still a noobish pleb!*
+Feel free to fork, test, or roast my code 😎 I am, afterall still a noob!*

 ~ 👾 *MS1*